Chriismorph/Auto-Def/README.md

 ```

 # Robloxer
-I've made this script for educational but not personal use.
-This script only uses the game attacks fairly when an NPC/Player is
+I've made this script for educational but not personal use because, every
-in a reachable way (Touching your Rigt Arm), and then it activates the possible attacks for a self defense.
-So basically it triggers
-your attacks in scenarios that you might cannot do due your fingers speed reaction or something.
+script made for the game are kinda lame or serves no point to use fly or range just
+to get banned without an goal but annoy people.

 > [!WARNING]
 > Use this at your own risk.
 As you might get BANNED from roblox if you use
 > EXPLOITS.
 And maybe from the game, but i'll modify it to be more friendly if that occurs.

+> [!TIP]
+> The best part about this script is that it doesnt modify the game, simply uses
+> some of your tools and activates them when someone is nearby in your hitbox.
+> The only "evil" part of this script is the fact it does an sort of macro.
+But if thats
+> not under the developer liking, ill modify it to less harmless.

 - for sarkrinth if he ever reads this!!1!!